All Of The Best Luxafor Open Source Projects In One Place

 PyLuxafor by Tom Smith (takeontom) – Python API for the Luxafor Flag.

 Node Luxafor by Mario Winkler (splosch) – controls Luxafor notification light via node.js.

-We will be updating this list.
-So if you wish to see your project here, please send us an email to email@example.com.
+We are periodically updating this list.
+So if you wish to see your project here, please send us an email to firstname.lastname@example.org.